weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 10

-the set of all numbers - x, where x € 4.
+the set of all numbers - x, where x  \in  4.
 Prove that inf 4 = -sup(- A).

 .
 Fix b>1,